sarat9/blockchain_contracts/README.md

 # blockchain_contracts
-A Repo where we build public blockchain smart contracts with Solidity framework.
+A Repo where we build public blockchain smart contracts with the Solidity framework.